Josiahngugi/pig-dici/README.md

 This a project that comprises of the questions with different marks and prompt the user to answer through choosing of checkboxes.
 The program also determines the correct answers for user and awards average marks in percentage.

-Specs of the program
+## Specs of the program

-Player 1 inputs name and Player 2 inputs name, and clicks start button.
+    Players input their name, by clicking clicks start button.
-    Input: Player 1: Olivia / Player 2: Matt / Click START?
+    Input: Player 1: "prayerX","prayerY"Click START?
     Output : true
     Player 1 clicks ROLL button.
     Input: Click ROLL button
-    Required:Hyper text markup langauge
+    Required:Random generated number from 1 to 6.
     Output: true
     If Player 1 rolls a 1, no score is added and round for Player 1 ends.
-    Input : What is Css ?
+    Input : roll 1
-    Required:stylish language
+    Required:No Score added, player round ends
     Output :true
+    If Player 1 rolls a number not 2, score is added and round for Player 1 continues unless want to hold.
+    Input : roll 1
+    Required:Score added, player round continues unless hold Output :true
 The program awards 5 marks upon successfuly choose of right answer.
 Input: What is Javascript ?
 Required:Web programing language Output: true
 Behaviours